max-evinced/vanilla-js-playwright/README.md

 ```

 ## Run Tests
 `npm run test`

 `npm run test --ui` will launch the Interactive UI mode by appending the --ui flag.

-This will launch the exec command
+This script will launch the exec command for the `tests/evinced` directory.

 ## Basic Playwright Setup & Commands
 Note: Post Install message after setting up Playwright